kubewarden/docs/docs/tasks.md

 #### Installation

 `kwctl` binaries for the stable releases are available from the [GitHub repository](https://github.com/kubewarden/kwctl/releases).

-> **NOTE**: If you want to build `kwctl` from the development branch, you need a [Rust](https://www.rust-lang.org/tools/install) development environment.
-To build `kwctl`, refer to the "Build kwctl from source" section in the [GitHub repo](https://github.com/kubewarden/kwctl).  <!--FIXME: Can't find this section.-->
+To build `kwctl` from the GitHub [repo](https://github.com/kubewarden/kwctl), you will need a [Rust](https://www.rust-lang.org/tools/install) development environment.

 #### Usage